wrightmat/dnd-eberron/adventures/C04 The Nature of Magic.md

 	* Healing spells backfire, causing horrific injuries instead of curing.
 	* Graveyards across Khorvaire see uncontrolled undead uprisings.
 	* Malfunctioning warforged revert to lifeless constructs or turn hostile.
+* **Second Pinch Point**: At each nexus visited, a large dragonshard is found somewhere nearby, embedded in the ground (with a very high Arcana check revealing that it appears to function to channel magic).
 * **Third Plot Point**: The PCs learn that the dragonshards they've been finding at each nexus form a sort of sigil, but only learn this because they encounter and are attacked by a group of Oriq who appear to be manipulating the sigil in some way.
 After the fight, they learn that the sigil is a teleportation device keyed to the dragonshard network, designed to send the players back to Argonnesson.
 But unfortunately the sigil has been sabotaged by Zaelith and leads directly to their lab instead of Strixhaven.

 #### Act 3